PDF 485 KB

 Hands are one of the main pathways for germ transmission within healthcare and the community.
 Effective hand hygiene is one of the most effective measures to prevent the spread of infections.

-There are around 165,000 healthcare associated infections each year, making Healthcare Associated Infections (HAI) the most common healthcare complication affecting patients in hospital.
+There are around 165,000 healthcare associated infections nationally each year, making healthcare associated infections (HAI) the most common healthcare complication affecting patients in hospital.

 Studies show that effective hand decontamination (hand hygiene) can significantly reduce the rate of healthcare associated infection.